tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Withholding-Certificate.md

 ![PrintScreen](/assets/WithholdingCertificate/WithholdingCertificate_02.png)

 3. Click _**Download**_.
-The report is automatically downloaded to your computer in PDF format.<br>The following is an example of this certificate.
+The report is automatically downloaded to your computer in PDF.<br>The following is an example of this certificate.

 ![PrintScreen](/assets/WithholdingCertificate/WithholdingCertificate_03.png)